GeekCash/Validator/README.md

 # How to run a Validator on GeekCash
 Bash installer for GeekCash Validator on Ubuntu 18.04 LTS x64 and Ubuntu 20.04 LTS x64

+Running a validator on a live network is a lot of responsibility!
+You will be accountable for not only your own stake, but also the stake of your current nominators.
+If you make a mistake and get slashed, your money and your reputation will be at risk.
+However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

 ### Standard requirements
 OS: Ubuntu 18.04